oddbird/susy/docs/index.rst

 - Add optional ``px`` fallback for output in ``rem`` units.
 - Respect Compass support settings when they are available.
 - Port Susy 1 syntax to use new math and Sass features.
-- Add upgrade syntax to help with the transition.
+- Add syntax to help with the transition from Susy 1.
 - Add padding/margin options to the ``span`` mixin, for simpler output.

 We're always happy to hear your ideas as well.